storageos/deploy/k8s/examples/kubevirt/README.md

 more information.

 Deploying Kubevirt using StorageOS offers multiple benefits.
-Kubevirt can spin up VirtualMachines as Kubernetes pods, using images on StorageOS persistent volumes.
+Kubevirt can spin up Virtual Machines as Kubernetes pods, using images on StorageOS persistent volumes.
 Doing this allows the VirtualMachine data to persist restarts and rescheduling.
 Using StorageOS [volume replicas](https://docs.storageos.com/docs/concepts/replication) also allows for